Abhishek-A-Jadhav/drone-manager/README.md

 - Preparation Phase II
 - In Air Test

 To complete the project (i.e. to get the drone in air and have fun with it), all the **four** parts are to be completed in serial order.
-The tasks in these parts are designed in such a way that upon completion on one task you will get understanding of the things needed for next task (thus, in serial order).
+The tasks in these parts are designed in such a way that upon completion of one task you will get understanding of the things needed for next task (thus, in serial order).

 <p align = "center">
 <br />